 This carpetbag was left by a northern visitor in the King and Queen County home of Colonel John Pollard (grandfather of Governor John Garland Pollard) about 1866.
 The term "Carpetbaggers" was often used to refer to northern Republicans who traveled south after the end of the Civil War with the intent of reforming the newly reunited states.
 (VHS accession number: 1967.9)

-Maggie Lena Walker (1867–1934) was the daughter of Elizabeth Draper, a former kitchen slave and then cook in the Civil War household of Union sympathizer Elizabeth Van Lew.
+Maggie Lena Walker (1864–1934) was the daughter of Elizabeth Draper, a former kitchen slave and then cook in the Civil War household of Union sympathizer Elizabeth Van Lew.
 Walker grew up helping her mother run a small laundry service.
 This early business experience led her to be elected at age seventeen to office in the Independent Order of St. Luke, a black burial society.
-In 1903 she founded the St. Luke Penny Savings Bank and was probably the first woman bank president in America.
-St. Luke Penny Savings Bank is still in operation today as Consolidated Bank and Trust Company, the nation's oldest continuously existing African American bank.
+In 1903 she founded the St. Luke Penny Savings Bank and was probably the first African American female bank president in America.
+St. Luke Penny Savings Bank became the Consolidated Bank and Trust Company in 1930, with Maggie Walker as chairman, and continued to operate as a black-owned bank until 2005.
 (VHS accession number: 1986.15)